mikefak/CyberCompWriteups/Iowa NCCDC Team4.md

-# Iowa NCCDC Team 4 (aka Team Hacker Club) Writeup - Template
+# Iowa NCCDC Team 4 (aka Team Hacker Club) Writeup

 * Hello, Cyber Security and Grid Engineers!
 We would like to extend our most sincere thanks to you for assisting us with our power